tidepool-org/development/local/README.md

 **Do NOT use any other configuration file as that may cause conflict with the environment.**

-## Redwood
+## Abbott

-Redwood settings can be found attached to the `Redwood Developer` item in the `Engineering` vault in 1Password.
+Abbott settings can be found attached to the `Abbott Developer` item in the `Engineering` vault in 1Password.

-Use the `local.yaml` for connecting to the Redwood Sandbox environment.
+Use the `local.yaml` for connecting to the Abbott Sandbox environment.